SteakTheStake/Exposures-By-Gabe/replit.md

-# Photography Portfolio
+# Exposures By Gabe

 ## Overview

-A modern, dark-themed photography portfolio website that allows visitors to view a curated gallery and provides password-protected functionality for uploading new images.
+A modern, dark-themed photography portfolio website showcasing Gabe's photography work.
+The site allows visitors to view a curated gallery and provides password-protected functionality for uploading new images.
 The application features a responsive design with smooth navigation, image modal viewing, and an administrative upload interface.
 Built with vanilla HTML, CSS, and JavaScript, it uses browser localStorage for session management and includes drag-and-drop file upload capabilities.

 ## User Preferences